mitmproxy/www/src/content/posts/releases/mitmproxy4/index.md

   key: ctrl a
   cmd: replay.client @marked
 -
-  # Bind key only in the fowlist
+  # Bind key only in the flowlist
   key: "1"
   ctx: ["flowlist"]
   cmd: console.nav.down